syrosalynyu/100-days-of-code/log.md

 **Thoughts:** There are things like Ternary Conditional Expression, Conditional Assignment ( ||= ), and if/unless in one line I have never learned before.
 Will continue on second half of chapter 7 and also complete the exercise in chapter 7 tomorrow.

+### Day 10: Sep 19, 2019
+**Today's Progress**: Codecademy 7.
+Refactor second half done & learn about Boolean Zen on Ada JSL Day 4

+**Thoughts:** Learned about methods like .upto/.downto and .respond_to? and more practice on the Conditional Assignment ( ||= ), and if/unless in one line.
+Want to try out JSL Day 4 exercise tomorrow.